secrettakehometest/unrevealed-takehome/docs/interview-process.md

 **Them [3:01]:** i didn't even know that it's an interesting stat yeah

-**Them [3:12]:** so it's just kind of hop into it it looks like stephanie just put a half hour on the calendar usually we do forty five
+**Them [3:12]:** so it's just kind of hop into it it looks like Recruiter just put a half hour on the calendar usually we do forty five

 **Them [3:19]:** so if you can it'd be great if we could stay on a little bit if you have any questions or anything like that

 **Them [3:21]:** in the interest of time

-**Them [3:28]:** we'll just kind of hop into it sure so for kyle's benefit can you just kind of get him run down on your background a little bit
+**Them [3:28]:** we'll just kind of hop into it sure so for Interviewer B's benefit can you just kind of get him run down on your background a little bit

 **Them [3:32]:** yeah